-At El Oro Cattle Feeders in Moses Lake, Washington general manager Rob Miller proudly proclaims that his cattle are happy locavores.
-They enjoy munching on the leftovers from some of Washington's agricultural crops.
-These happy cattle are healthy cattle thanks to the watchful eyes of Rob's team and the diet designed to keep them that way.
+At El Oro Cattle Feeders in Moses Lake, Washington general manager Rob Miller proudly proclaims that his cattle are contented locavores.
+They enjoy munching on the leftovers from Washington's abundant food production and crop farming.
+These cattle are healthy thanks to the watchful eyes of Rob's team and the diet designed to keep them that way.

-Wondering where the odds and ends that must result from making perfectly formed golden brown tots or uniform spears of crispy potato goodness is more like a shower thought.
-The question passes through your busy mind somewhere between marveling that you'll never know what it smells like under water and how your stomach thinks all potatoes are mashed (thanks, Reddit).
+Wondering where the odds and ends that must result from making perfectly formed golden brown tots or uniform spears of crispy potato goodness go is more like a shower thought.
+The question passes through your busy mind somewhere between realizing you'll never know what it smells like under water and how your stomach thinks all potatoes are mashed (thanks, Reddit).

 The answer to where misfit French fries go is that most of it ends up at a nearby feedyard like El Oro Cattle Feeders, east of Moses Lake to be upcycled into cattle feed.
 It is mixed with hay, grains and corn to provide just the right ratio of high energy carbohydrates and fat along with proteins and roughage that keeps a steer’s four chambered stomach healthy and working efficiently.
 Only cattle with a healthy rumen (the bacteria in the first chamber of the stomach that break down what cattle eat) gain weight.
 So a cattle nutritionist is in charge of formulating and monitoring how well the diet (it’s called a ration on farms and ranches) works and makes changes based on the time of year and what kinds of feed are available locally.

 Feeding the byproducts from human food production and other human inedible feeds is not new, novel or niche.
 It’s a standard practice in cattle feeding.
 In the U.S. 90% of the land and feed grain-finished cattle utilize to grow and eventually provide high quality protein to our diets comes from crops and byproducts that humans cannot eat.
-It starts with native grasses on pastures and rangelands that simply could not be converted to vegetable fields or provide human food in any way.
-Cattle also graze on the aftermath or residue of crops harvested for food such as wheat, barley and corn (rancher Clay Schuster can tell you more about this).
+It starts with native grasses on pastures and rangelands that simply could not be converted to vegetable fields or provide human food directly.
+Cattle also graze on what remains of a variety of fields after the harvest, getting sustenance from the cut down stems and stalks of crops like wheat, barley and corn (it's called "crop residue", rancher Clay Schuster can tell you more about this).
 Then a mixture of hay, feed crops, and byproducts of food and energy production is fed to cattle over the last 60-180 days, which results in the well marbled, USDA Choice or Prime grade beef people love for it’s tenderness and flavor.

 So basically, if you fancy yourself a locavore, the cattle at El Oro probably have you beat at that game.
-From crops raised by local farmers within eyesight of the feedyard, to that overrun of star shaped potato nuggets (made from potatoes grown in the same county, no less) hauled from a processor just a few miles up the road, cattle turn it all into steaks and roasts and burgers that provide substantial nutrition to our diets.
+From crops raised by local farmers within eyesight of the feedyard, to that overrun of star shaped potato nuggets (made from potatoes grown in the same county, no less) hauled from a processor just a few miles up the road, cattle reduce waste in our food system, and turn it all into steaks and roasts and burgers that provide substantial nutrition to our diets.
 Without cattle feeding, our food system would be less sustainable.
 And less delicious.

 Did you know?
+Only 7 percent of the cattle diet is corn.
 Some of the corn in a cattle feeding ration is the solid byproduct of making ethanol based fuel.
-And in regard to the corn that is grown expressly for cattle, much of it is fermented into a feed called silage which helps their digestive process and even reduces their methane emissions.
+And in regard to the corn that is grown expressly for cattle, much of it is fermented into a feed called silage (it includes the plants stalks, leaves and all) which helps their digestive process and even reduces their methane emissions.

 Horseback Health Care at the Feed Yard